TimoGuy/BTZC_game_engine/README.md

         - Game object could be serialized to:
             - [x] Name
             - [x] Guid
-            - [x] List of Guids that are children.
+            - [x] List of Guids that are children (Don't create children, since list is actually flat on the backend).
             - [ ] List of render scripts w/ accompanying data.
             - [x] List of physics scripts w/ accompanying data.
             - [ ] Render object (and defer here).